A Lesson From The Gibbon

 Next time you find yourself on the Gibbon, you might think about working all the possible lies, if you’re not already doing so.
 If your experience is anything like mine, you’ll be glad you did.

 Incidentally, when my day was done and I had a chance to reflect, it occurred to me that the biggest fish I’d seen was the one I spooked at the start.
-Despite thirty-six years of experience, some things in fishing never change…
+Despite fifty years of experience, some things in fishing never change…